nathancrews/LandXML2glTF/README.md

 <h2>Build Instructions</h2>
 Use CMake to generate the build files.
 On Windows, a Visual Studio solution and project files will be produced.
 On Linux, Makefile will be produced.
-On MacOS, use >cmake -G Xcode .. to produce an Xcode project.
+On MacOS, an Xcode project will be produced.

- Open Windows Powershell, VSCode terminal or any other terminal that can run cmake, then:
+Example: Open Windows Powershell, VSCode terminal or any other terminal that can run cmake, then:

 c:\\>d: